habitism/hanzipro/pages/index.md

 # Review Algorithm

-Users can choose words or sentences for learning, and the app will automatically plan your learning for you.
+Users can select words or sentences for review, and the app will automatically create a review plan for you.